 This year's forum will be held on Wednesday, February 15th at the Andlinger Center for Energy and the Environment.
-For details and registration link, visit this page.

 The Innovation Forum consists of a competition piece in which participants present their research in a three-minute “elevator pitch” presentation to the audience and a panel of judges.
 Audience members include angel investors, venture capitalists, students, faculty, staff, and members of the Princeton area entrepreneurial community.